mubaraqwahab/thinkdev/src/slides/05-bindings-again.md

 <section data-auto-animate>

-You can also use a block on its own, though this is very rare.
+You can also use a block on its own, though this is very rare. {data-id="scopeDesc"}

 <pre data-id="scope"><code data-line-numbers data-trim class="language-js">
 let x = 5